katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/03-USA-NPN.md

 At the end of this activity, you will be able to:

-  * Understand the mission and purpose of the USA-National Phenology Network (USA-NPN) and the nature of the citizen science program from which that the data is derived
+  * Understand the mission and purpose of the USA-National Phenology Network (USA-NPN) and the nature of the citizen science program from which the data is derived

   * Access all of the various tools & resources that are available to pull USA-NPN geospatial and observational data